Why You Don't Have To Choose Between Your Own Mental Health Or Your Baby’s

 Cry With Your Baby

-What this means is that if it’s all too much, it’s ok to hold your baby and cry together.
+If it’s all too much, it’s ok to hold your baby and cry together.
 This is release crying, and it’s not just control crying rebranded, it’s about sharing and expressing your emotions together and can be very emotionally healing.